HSF/hsf.github.io/what_are_WGs.md

 [HSF coordination team](mailto:hsf-coordination@googlegroups.com).

-Working Groups are added to the website of the HSF, with description and contact information and their own [Indico category](https://indico.cern.ch/category/7972/).
+Working Groups are added to the website of the HSF, with description and contact information, and their own [Indico category](https://indico.cern.ch/category/7972/).

 <ul class="list">